Pathogens and transmission

 Clinical picture

-In 75 % of cases of people newly infected with the hepatitis C virus the infection progresses with no symptoms.
-In the remaining 25 % of cases, people develop symptoms six to nine weeks (up to a maximum of six months) after having been infected.
+In 75 percent of cases of people newly infected with the hepatitis C virus the infection progresses with no symptoms.
+In the remaining 25 percent of cases, people develop symptoms six to nine weeks (up to a maximum of six months) after having been infected.
 Symptoms can include loss of appetite, abdominal pain, nausea and vomiting.
 Other possible symptoms are fever and joint pain.
-5 to 10 % of the infected persons also develop jaundice.
-20 to 30 % of infected persons recover from the infection without treatment after six months.
+5 to 10 percent of the infected persons also develop jaundice.
+20 to 30 percent of infected persons recover from the infection without treatment after six months.
 However, this does not protect them against Hepatitis C and they may therefore become infected again.

 Often chronic progress but can be cured

-Hepatitis C can be treated with antiviral drugs.
-In over 90 % of cases, patients treated can be cured, but this does not protect them from being infected by the virus again.
+An HCV infection can be treated with antiviral medication if it does not heal spontaneously but becomes chronic.
+In over 90 percent of cases, patients treated can be cured, but this does not protect them from being infected by the virus again.

 Frequency and distribution